pickles976/NomadnetTemplates/HUMAN.md

     - [x] insert command
     - [x] return a list (filter by specific keywords)
 - [x] create documentation

-- [ ] claude file
+- [x] claude file

-- [ ] implement the rest of micron-dsl
+- [x] implement the rest of micron-dsl

-- [ ] load and convert markdown content into
+- [x] separate all the examples out into "docs" or "examples"
-- [ ] separate all the examples out into "docs" or "examples"
+- [x] load and convert markdown content into micron
-- [ ] compile the custom modules
+- [x] create an example of converting markdown into micron

 - [ ] usage
     - [ ] multiple pages generated with micron-dsl.scm
         - [ ] index (link to repo)